Morling College - Perth Vose Campus: History

 In 1957, the Baptist Churches in Western Australia, under the leadership of Noel Vose, prepared plans for the establishment of the seminary.
 Opening in March 1963, with Vose as founding Principal, the seminary began classes as the Baptist Theological College of Western Australia in temporary accommodation in Nedlands.
 In November 1967 a permanent, purpose built facility was opened on land purchased in the Collier Pine Plantation opposite what is now Curtin University in the suburb of Bentley.
 It was renamed from the Baptist Theological College of Western Australia to Vose Seminary in 2008 to honour the significant contributions of both Noel Vose, the founding principal, and his wife Heather Vose.
 In 2021, Vose Seminary became a campus of the Morling College.

 Leadership

 Noel Vose was the founding principal (1963-1991) and only faculty member until the arrival of John Olley (an Old Testament specialist), in 1978, and Richard Moore (New Testament), in 1979.
 Upon Noel Vose's retirement in January 1991, John Olley was appointed as the second Principal of the Seminary.
 In 2004, Brian Harris was appointed Principal.

 Academic affiliation

 The seminary associated with Murdoch University in 1985, which allowed the seminary to offer higher degrees up to PhD.
-In 2003, the seminary transitioned from its affiliation with Murdoch University to being accredited through the Australian College of Theology.
+In 2003, the seminary transitioned from its affiliation with Murdoch University to being accredited through the Australian University of Theology.